Hongorix/task-list/README.md

 ## Task list

-To launch this app you need make sure that you have [Laravel](https://laravel.com/) installed.
+To launch this app you need to make sure that you have [Laravel](https://laravel.com/) installed.

 Set up new database using docker-compose file, or connect exiting one.